federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V2.md

 ###### Alberta Open Data Query

 This section sends each concatentated query instance using a GET http method to the Alberta Open Data API, and returns the response as a JSON string.
-A JSON fragmenter is used to extracts attributes and values from the JSON string based on a JSON query
+A JSON fragmenter is used to extracts attributes and values from the JSON string based on a JSON query.

+In the event of a connection failure to the API, the process is terminated and an email is generated and sent to the system admin.

 ###### Alberta Open Data Attribute Management